 Relay 1 and 2 Function Assignments

-The flow meter, depending upon the model, provides at least two alarm relays.
-Please refer to the Appendix for wiring details.
+The flow meter, depending upon the model, provides four alarm relays.
+Please refer to the Appendix A (Page 181) for wiring details.
 Relays respond to any of the alarm conditions or data functions included on the Relay Option List.